-Once, we had all our girls home and together life seemed to go much smoother (still difficult, but smoother).
+Once, we had all our girls home and together life seemed to go much smoother, still difficult, but a little easier.
 McKenzie and McKayla were still in the sleepy newborn stage so our older girls were able to adjust slowly and so were we.
 But, that didn’t last long.

 McKenzie and McKayla were about one month old when colic struck.
 Oh boy these next few months were miserable.
 They would both scream from about 6-9pm every night until they were 4 months old.
 Yes, both babies had colic and absolutely nothing worked.
 Until one glorious day it just stopped.
 These few months were difficult, very difficult.
 It was hard on the entire family.
 The crying really starts to take a toll on you and it is not easy to go day in and day out not being able to do anything about it.

-The biggest thing I regret about this year is not cherishing this year as much as I should have.
+The biggest thing I regret about this past year is not cherishing this year as much as I should have.
 I regret getting frustrated and feeling sad.
 I regret not always being the best mom to my girls.
 I regret feeling tired and hopeless.
 I regret feeling defeated, pretty much all the time.
-So, please if you are a mom and you are feeling tired and alone try to remember this too shall pass.
-These moments go by way to quickly and I am so sad to see my little babies growing up.
+Please remember if you are a mom and you are feeling tired and alone try to remember this too shall pass.
+These days go by way too quickly and I am so sad to see my little babies growing up.
 As difficult as this year has been I am going to miss it.
 I am going to miss these days.

-I will say most days I can’t even believe we have survived this first year, but we did.
-It may not have been pretty, it may not have always been happy, but we have all made it through and we are stronger for it.
+I will say most days I can’t even believe we survived this first year, but we did.
+It may not have been pretty, it may not have always been rainbows and sunshine, but we have all made it through and we are stronger for it.
 Through all the tears there has been lots of smiles too.
 There are still days where all I can do is cry with them.
 Being a mom to twins puts an emotional strain on you like nothing else.
-You are pulled in so many directions and it is beyond difficult to always be on top of your game; especially when you are lacking in sleep.
+You are pulled in so many directions and it is beyond difficult to always be on top of your game, especially when you are lacking in sleep.

-Even though this year has been a difficult one I would do it all over again to have my sweet girls in my life.
+Even though this year has been a difficult one I would do it all over again.
+Having my sweet girls in my life is a blessing.
 No matter what happens I would do anything for my girls.
 There is always light at the end of the tunnel.
 Remember that you are stronger than you think and God gave you this life because he knew you could handle it.
 Never forget you are AMAZING!!